activecm/threat-tools/README.md

 </br>

 ## File Name Changes
 File names have changed from previous versions in order to be more intuitive and consistent.
-Returning users can reference the table below to confirm the new name for their past scripts:
+Returning users can reference the table below to confirm name changes.

 | Old Name            | New Name            |
 | ------------------- | ------------------- |